-Support for Transport Layer Security (TLS) versions 1.0 and 1.1 is deprecated and will end on May 31, 2022.
+Support for Transport Layer Security (TLS) versions 1.0 and 1.1 is deprecated.

 We strongly advise that you adopt TLS 1.2 (or higher) to avoid failures of your TLS setup integration with the GoodData platform.